bntjah/lc-installer/README.md

 Notes: It should ask you the first time wich ETH you want it to configure to.
 If you want to reconfigure this at a later state delete the file: /usr/local/lancache/config/interface_used

-Script is licensed under GPL-3.0
+Script itself is licensed under GPL-3.0

 Copyright (C) 2016 Geoffrey 'bn_'
 echo